igorrogov/forest_mini_map/README.md

-# forest_mini_map
+# The Forest Mini Map mod

-Mini map mod for The Forest game
+Mini map mod for The Forest game based on https://modapi.survivetheforest.net/.